artem-burashnikov/depinspect/README.md

 ### Find all packages with divergent dependencies

-If you wish to find all packages from two architectures, whose dependenices have differences, you can do so with the following command:
+If you wish to find all packages for two architectures, whose dependenices have differences, you can do so with the following command:

 ```sh
 depinspect find-divergent --arch ubuntu amd64 --arch ubuntu i386 > output.txt